joejcollins/rhapsody-angel/queens/2019-georgia.md

 ## 11 x 11 F
 ## 2019 Queen Unmarked

+2020-04-16 Saw the queen and marked her.
+One of her wings is stuck out so I don't expect she will be abel to fly.
+Sas eggs, worker brood and sealed drone cells.
+Continuing feeding because there are frames to draw out.

 2020-04-06 Saw brood and eggs, didn't see the queen.
 Put on a contact feeder with 1 to 1 syrup.

 2020-03-22 Not seen on candy.
 They are bringing in pollen.